 - Bottom Panel: Timeline gives you the project layout, showing audio layers and the project from beginning to end.

 iMovie is less customizable than Premiere Pro.
 All you can do is change the size of the panels and hide the media libraries.
 Overall, it’s super easy to navigate and very intuitive, which is why we’re only taking off one point.

 Winner: Tie.
 Overall, both interfaces are great and help the user create their project with less hassle.
 Both iMovie and Premiere Pro have great user interfaces. iMovie is simple and easy to use.
 Premiere Pro’s is organized and able to be customized extensively.

 iMovie is exclusively for Mac users.
 The app is available for desktop, mobile, and iPad.
 The apps are designed to switch from one to another with ease.
 For example, you could film a movie on your iPhone, edit it on the iPad on the go, and then finish it on the desktop.

 If you end up getting these, you will have to convert them before using them in the program.
-Premiere Pro gives you the most flexibility with the video format.
+For such issues, we had to deduct a point.

 Adobe Premiere Pro is a professional-level software.
-The features are numerous and can be very advanced and precise. iMovie is mostly meant for hobbyists.
-The software has too many limitations to be used as an industry standard.
+The features are numerous and can be very advanced and precise.
+With such control, we gave Premiere Pro a perfect score.

 iMovie is great for those needing to make home movies or are just starting out.
 Most people will need to switch to a higher caliber software.

+Winner: Adobe Premiere Pro.
 Adobe Premiere Pro is a more versatile program because it is accessible for editors, both beginner and advanced. iMovie is limited to the newest hobbyists.
 It is for this reason why Premiere Pro is the winner for users.